BeeBeeBethC/The-Gardening-Club/README.md

 - Cloudconvert to convert images to WEBP instead of JPG images.

 - Chrome Devtools used to help identify visual bugs on a live preview.

+- Kera Cudmore's Webinar and supporting content of 'Creating your first README' was used as a guide to gain a better understanding of how to set up my own README documentation.

 - Flexbox support gained from:
     - Flexbox Froggy - https://flexboxfroggy.com